cnwxi/Note-of-MS-G3D/Disentangling and Unifying Graph Convolutions for Skeleton-Based Action Recognition.md

 [^38]:Du Tran, Lubomir Bourdev, Rob Fergus, Lorenzo Torresani, and Manohar Paluri.
 Learning spatiotemporal features with 3d convolutional networks.
 In Proceedings of the IEEE international conference on computer vision, pages 4489–4497, 2015.
 [^39]:Du Tran, Heng Wang, Lorenzo Torresani, Jamie Ray, Yann LeCun, and Manohar Paluri.
 A closer look at spatiotemporal convolutions for action recognition.
 In Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, pages 6450–6459, 2018.
 [^40]:Petar Veliˇckovi ́c, Guillem Cucurull, Arantxa Casanova, Adriana Romero, Pietro Lio, and Yoshua Bengio.
 Graph attention networks.
 In International Conference on Learning Representations (ICLR), 2018.
-[^41]:Petar Veliˇckovi ́c, William Fedus, William L Hamilton, Pietro Li `o, Yoshua Bengio, and R Devon Hjelm.
+[^41]:Petar Veliˇckovi ́c, William Fedus, William L Hamilton, Pietro Lio, Yoshua Bengio, and R Devon Hjelm.
 Deep graph infomax. arXiv preprint arXiv:1809.10341, 2018.
 [^42]:Raviteja Vemulapalli, Felipe Arrate, and Rama Chellappa.
 Human action recognition by representing 3d skeletons as points in a lie group.
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 588–595, 2014.
 [^43]:Jiang Wang, Zicheng Liu, Ying Wu, and Junsong Yuan.
 Mining actionlet ensemble for action recognition with depth cameras.
 In 2012 IEEE Conference on Computer Vision and Pattern Recognition, pages 1290–1297.
 IEEE, 2012.
 [^44]:Xiaolong Wang and Abhinav Gupta.
 Videos as space-time region graphs.
 In Proceedings of the European Conference on Computer Vision (ECCV), pages 399–417, 2018.